 Ever wondered how to capture summer in a cookie?
 This Chewy Orange Creamsicle Cookies Recipe uses orange emulsion to deliver nostalgic popsicle flavor in every soft, white chocolate-studded bite, perfect for any season!

-Preheat oven to 350°F (175°C).
-Line baking sheet with parchment or silicone liner
+Preheat and Prep: Preheat oven to 350°F (175°C).
+Line baking sheet with parchment or silicone liner.

-Rub zest of 1 orange into ¼ c. sugar for coating.
+Make Orange Coating: Rub orange zest of 1 orange into sugar for coating.
 Set aside.

 Notes